denten-books/plain-text/1-chapter.md

 technology and culture.
 In opposition to eugenics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

-Humanity, according to Moreno, faced two major threats: one embodied in the aggression from other human beings, and two, from the aggression of robots or, what Moreno called alternatively the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
-Robots, for Moreno, were more than automated creatures.
+Humanity, according to Moreno, faced two major threats: first embodied in the aggression from other human beings, and second, in the aggression of robots or, what Moreno called alternatively the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
+Robots, for Moreno, were more than mechanized automatons.
 "Machine rule" encompassed all devices, social structures, and products of the mind that diminished creativity.
 He wrote: "these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living